kemadev/repository-template/README.md

 #### CI / CD

 - CI / CD pipelines are fully automated and managed by GitHub Actions.
 You can find the workflows in [.github/workflows](.github/workflows) directory.
+- You have some [IssueOps](https://issue-ops.github.io/docs/) commands available
+  - `.preview` will run a stack update preview
+  - `.up` will run a stack update
+- By default, a failing CD pipeline (on merge, not IssueOps) will try to rollback to latest successfully deployed state.
+In case you want to deploy a specific commit, you can manually trigger `Go - CD` workflow, and provide the reference (such as a commit SHA) you want to deploy as a workflow input
 - However, they can sometime report false positives.
 Here is what you can do to remediate (be as specific as possible on silences to avoid shadowing real issues):
   - `golangci-lint`: Add a `nolint:<linter>[,<linter>]` comment.
 See [this doc](https://golangci-lint.run/usage/false-positives/)
   - `semgrep`: Add a `nosemgrep: <rule-id>` comment.
 See [this doc](https://semgrep.dev/docs/ignoring-files-folders-code)